I have never met a Stay-At-Home-Mom who takes advantage of the perceived perks of being a SAHM, and it’s all down to the dreaded Mom Guilt.

 Sure!
 That’s exactly how it works! (*Sarcasm) NOT!

 Why?
-Because of the “Mommy Guilts”!
+Because of the Mom Guilt!

 A few weeks ago I had two nights in a row with sick kids who couldn’t sleep.
-Add to that the fact that I myself suffer with a touch of insomnia, my inability to switch my brain off before 10pm, two cats who scratch the doors to go out … and come back in … and go out … and come back in … at least FIVE times a night.
+Add to that the fact that I myself suffer from a touch of insomnia, my inability to switch my brain off before 10 pm, two cats who scratch the doors to go out … and come back in … and go out … and come back in … at least FIVE times a night.
 I’m sure you can understand why I was shattered, exhausted, a walking mombie (aka mom zombie)!

 After dropping the girls at school, I went home and decided that I was going to forgo the housework and other chores, and have a nap.
 No one needed me for at least the next three hours, so why not sleep?
 Right?

 Instead of drifting off into la-la land, I lay there thinking about the stained shirt I needed to soak, and the fact that the rose bushes needed trimming, I thought about what I was going to cook for dinner that evening and mentally ran through the contents of my pantry cupboard.
-I thought about my kids, how I was glad they were better and how happy I was that they had been excited to go to school that morning.
-I thought about my husband, who was at work, working hard, making money so I can be a SAHM so I cab be there for him and the kids without the added stress of a job …
+I thought about my kids, how I was glad they were better and how happy I was that they had been excited to go back to school that morning.
+I thought about my husband, who was at work, working hard, making money so I can be a SAHM so I can be there for him and the kids without the added stress of a job …

 Aaaannd … what was I doing?

 I was taking a nap!!